son-n-pham/son-n-pham.github.io/README.md

 - V1: It was re-designed by having web page as slides.
 - V2:
   - Add music bar in the footer with some piano songs played by my daughters.
 Credit to <a href="https://www.youtube.com/channel/UCe23NIKEm6kPOnI-7pBcqsg">Violet Donut Plays</a> channel.
   - SPW (Single Page Website) is great, but the code is starting complicated.
-I am exploring React.
+I am exploring <a href="https://github.com/son-n-pham/Learning-React">React</a>.